javiercarreno/devops-test/README.md

 Do this exercises if you have time to spare and you want to polish a lot more this exercise.

-1) Executing the jenkinsfile every time that we want to update the application using puppet is costly.
-The client asks if the puppet update using SSM could be done using a lambda function instead of inside the jenkinsfile.
-That way, going to the AWS console and executing the lambda function will let they to execute puppet update whenever they want
+1) The client says that executing the Jenkins Pipeline every time that we want to update the application is very costly.
+They ask if the execution of the autoupdater through SSM could be done using a lambda function instead of inside the jenkinsfile.
+That way, going to the AWS console and executing the lambda function will let they to execute the autoupdater whenever they want.

 2) The client asked for a deployment of an MySQL RDS because they want to set up a new backoffice with metrics inside the same AMI.
 The RDS should not be accessible from internet, but accessible from the EC2 machines.
 Keep in mind that the application needs to be reachable through port 80 and 443 only.